wp-plugins/skedmaker-online-scheduling/readme.txt

 == Changelog ==
+= .80 =
+*Fixed glitch error in converting to, from Standard and Daylight Savings times.

 = .79 =
 *Fixed glitch in confirmation email to direct client to proper cancellation link.
 *Fixed glitch in confirmation email where it was not including the business description.